 How many trails are in the TART Trail system?

-We have nine different trails and one cross-town route within the TART Trails Network.
+We have twelve different trails and one cross-town route within the TART Trails Network.

 How are the trails different from each other?